dermasugita/Viola-SV/docs/quickstart.rst

 ===========
 Quick Start
 ===========
-This is a short examples how to analyse vcf files.
+This is a short example how to analyse vcf files.

 After you have read this page, you can